pygame/pygame/docs/reST/ref/display.rst

       pygame.NOFRAME       display window will have no border or controls

-   When pygame is compiled with SDL2, these additional flags are available
+   Pygame 2 has the following additional flags available.

    ::